 How Flipping Houses Helps Veterans Transition to Civilian Life

-The couple behind Flipping Texas explain how real estate helped them find value and stability in life after the military.
+The couple behind Flip or Flop Fort Worth explain how real estate helped them find value and stability in life after the military.

 Not long after ending his time served in the Marines in 2004, Andy Williams found himself looking for work and struggling to find a way back into civilian life.
 Three years and several deployments with an anti-terrorism security fleet later, he met Ashley in Iraq, whose four years of service in the Army was about to come to a close and who was also unsure of how to move forward with her own impending transition.